The Geography Department is delighted to announce that we have been awarded a MetMark for 2023, building on that we achieved in 2021.

 The School Council therefore, for the last two years, have come up with a list of possible changes in school and then produced a video showing the location of these changes and explained the reasons for wanting change.
 They showed the videos in their year group assemblies and handed out ballot papers to all pupils before counting up the vote and then trying to implement the change which received the most votes.

-Didcot Girls' School is the only secondary school in Oxfordshire to have been awarded the International Schools Award for six consecutive periods.
+Didcot Girls' School is the only secondary school in Oxfordshire to have been awarded the International Schools Award for seven consecutive periods.
 The Award was first gained in 1999 and renewed as a testimony to the international partnerships that DGS has across the whole school curriculum.